Go back

 Socially Responsible Investing (SRI) integrates ethical, environmental, and social considerations into investment decision-making.
 Investors adopting SRI principles typically avoid industries like tobacco, weapons, or fossil fuels, focusing instead on businesses promoting sustainable practices and social equity.
 SRI often overlaps with ESG (Environmental, Social, Governance) and impact investing, aligning financial returns with personal values.

-1. Negative Screening: Excludes industries or companies failing to meet ethical standards.
+1. Negative Screening: Excludes industries or companies failing to meet ethical standards (e.g. tobacco, arms, fossil fuels).

-2. Positive Screening: Actively seeks businesses with exemplary ESG practices.
+2. Positive Screening: Actively seeks out businesses with strong ESG performance or sustainability credentials.